SHAREHOLDER ACTION NOTICE: The Schall Law Firm Rem... | INN

-SHAREHOLDER ACTION NOTICE: The Schall Law Firm Reminds Investors of a Class Action Lawsuit Against Facebook, Inc. and Encourages Investors with Losses in Excess of $100,000 to Contact the Firm
+SHAREHOLDER ACTION NOTICE: The Schall Law Firm Reminds Investors of a Class Action Lawsuit Against Meta Platforms, Inc. f/k/a Facebook, Inc. and Encourages Investors with Losses in Excess of $100,000 to Contact the Firm

-The Schall Law Firm a national shareholder rights litigation firm, reminds investors of a class action lawsuit against Facebook, Inc. for violations of §§10 and 20 of the Securities Exchange Act of 1934 and Rule 10b -5 promulgated thereunder by the U.S. Securities and Exchange Commission.
-Investors who purchased the Company’s securities between November 3, 2016 and October 4 2021, inclusive are encouraged to …
+The Schall Law Firm a national shareholder rights litigation firm, reminds investors of a class action lawsuit against Meta Platforms, Inc. fka Facebook, Inc. for violations of §§10 and 20 of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.
+Investors who purchased the Company’s securities between November 3, 2016, and October 4, 2021, …

-The Schall Law Firm a national shareholder rights litigation firm, reminds investors of a class action lawsuit against Facebook, Inc. (“Facebook” or “the Company”) (NASDAQ: FB) for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b -5 promulgated thereunder by the U.S. Securities and Exchange Commission.
+The Schall Law Firm , a national shareholder rights litigation firm, reminds investors of a class action lawsuit against Meta Platforms, Inc. f/k/a Facebook, Inc. (“Facebook” or “the Company”) (NASDAQ: FB ) for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.

 If you are a shareholder who suffered a loss, click here to participate .